23 Aug Youth Central 12th Alumni Profile: Jon-Scott Kohli

 Youth Central is celebrating its 25th anniversary!

 To mark this milestone Youth Central is profiling 25 of its alumni throughout the years.
 Youth Central’s Youth Are Awesome (YAA) program is helping out by interviewing and profiling the alumni.
-This article is written by Danielle Lelong, one of YAA junior editors.
+This article is written by Danielle Leong, one of YAA junior editors.

 Jon-Scott Kohli is one of the 25 exceptional alumni being interviewed for Youth Central’s 25 anniversary.
 He was a leader in the Youth Central community from 1998 – 2001.
 He took part in the Mayor’s Youth Council (MYC).